The OSO offers various resources to Stanford Faculty interested in Science Outreach. Please contact us with any questions or suggestions.

 We hope this menu will stimulate your thinking about outreach activities to meet the Broader Impacts requirements of NSF and other funders and spur you to action!

-This packet is meant to be a Job Aid to assist faculty who wish to host high school interns outside of a formal Stanford HS Internship Program.
+This packet is meant to be a Job Aid to assist faculty who wish to host minors in lab outside of a formal Stanford internship program.
 It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety and Human Resources offices.
 It is not intended to provide legal advice.
 Questions?
 Kaye Storm, Office of Science Outreach, 650.724.4332 or firstname.lastname@example.org.

 This packet is meant to be a Job Aid to assist faculty who wish to host undergraduates from other institutions outside of a formal Stanford REU (Research Experience for Undergraduates) Program.
 It was compiled by Stanford’s Office of Science Outreach, in collaboration with Stanford’s Risk Management, Health & Safety and Human Resources offices.
 It is not intended to provide legal advice.
 Questions?
 Kaye Storm, Office of Science Outreach, 650.724.4332 or email@example.com.